-Two USB ports are located on the left side of the rear panel and to the right of the PS2/2 port.
-The USB ports are used for memory expansion, where applicable.
+There are two USB ports located on the right side of the front panel.
+The USB port is used for memory expansion, where applicable.

-Figure 24: The 9100 model Universal Serial Bus (USB)
+Figure 12: Universal Serial Bus (USB)

 Ethernet Ports (6)

 There are six Gigabit Ethernet LAN ports (labeled LAN1 to LAN6) are located on the rear panel and to the right of the USB ports.